-- 10. Edge nodes (i.e., ingress and egress) must be aware of the pairing relationship of the forward and the backward directions belonging to the same associated bidirectional transport path [RFC5654, requirement 11]. - 11.
-Transit nodes should be aware of the pairing relationship of the forward and the backward directions belonging to the same associated bidirectional transport path [RFC5654, requirement 12]. - 12.
+- 10. The MPLS-TP control plane must enable edge nodes (i.e., ingress and egress) to be aware of the pairing relationship of the forward and the backward directions belonging to the same associated bidirectional transport path [RFC5654, requirement 11]. - 11.
+The MPLS-TP control plane should enable common transit nodes to be aware of the pairing relationship of the forward and the backward directions belonging to the same associated bidirectional transport path [RFC5654, requirement 12]. - 12.
 The MPLS-TP control plane must support bidirectional transport paths with symmetric bandwidth requirements, i.e. the amount of reserved bandwidth is the same in the forward and backward directions [RFC5654, requirement 13]. - 13.
 The MPLS-TP control plane must support bidirectional transport paths with asymmetric bandwidth requirements, i.e. the amount of reserved bandwidth differs in the forward and backward directions [RFC5654, requirement 14]. - 14.
-The MPLS-TP control plane must support the logical separation of the control and management planes from the data plane [RFC5654, requirement 15].
-Note that this implies that the addresses used in the management, control and data planes are independent. - 15.
-The MPLS-TP control plane must support the physical separation of the control and management planes from the data plane, and no assumptions should be made about the state of the data-plane channels from information about the control or management-plane channels when they are running out-of-band [RFC5654, requirement 16]. - 16.
+The MPLS-TP control plane must support the logical separation of the control plane from the management and data plane [RFC5654, requirement 15].
+Note that this implies that the addresses used in the control plane are independent from the addresses used in the management and data planes. - 15.
+The MPLS-TP control plane must support the physical separation of the control plane from the management and data plane, and no assumptions should be made about the state of the data plane channels from information about the control or management plane channels when they are running out-of-band [RFC5654, requirement 16]. - 16.
 A control plane must be defined to support dynamic provisioning and restoration of MPLS-TP transport paths, but its use is a network operator's choice [RFC5654, requirement 18]. - 17.
 A control plane must not be required to support the static provisioning of MPLS-TP transport paths.
 [RFC5654, requirement 19]. - 18.
-The MPLS-TP control plane must permit the coexistence of statically and dynamically provisioned/managed MPLS-TP transport paths within the same layer network or domain [RFC5654, requirement 20]. - 19.
-The MPLS-TP control plane should be operable in a way that is similar to the way the control plane operates in other transport-layer technologies [RFC5654, requirement 21].
+The MPLS-TP control plane must permit the coexistence of statically and dynamically provisioned/managed MPLS-TP transport paths within the same layer network or domain [RFC5654, requirement 20].